coreyasmith35/HabitBreaker/README.md

     --how_many_training_steps 300
 ```

-4. Capture one image just to check the model.
+5. Capture one image just to check the model.
 ```
 python captureData.py --one_img true
 ```

-5. Make a prediction on the single image.
+6. Make a prediction on the single image.
 ```
 python singlePred.py --img data/single_imgs/img.jpg
 ```

-6. Now run the model in real time.
+7. Now run the model in real time.
 ```
 python habitBreaker.py --fps -1 --notify nailbiting
 ```

-7. Enable windows notifications by editing habbitBreaker.py
+8. Enable windows notifications by editing line 18 in habbitBreaker.py
 ```python
     # Set to True if you want to receive notification via windows notification center
     windows_notify = True